Meet5555/Burger-mania/README.md

 - **Order Management**: View your order history, cancel existing orders, and update orders by modifying ingredient quantities.

+- **Theme**: easily change between light and dark theme using switch in navbar

 ## Technologies Used
 - **Vite**: A fast and opinionated development environment for building modern web applications.